Restoration Druid Healing Spell Summary — Shadowlands 9.1.5

-If you were looking for WoW Classic content, please refer to our Classic Restoration Druid Healer spells.
+If you were looking for TBC Classic content, please refer to our TBC Classic Restoration Druid spells.

 If you are new to Restoration, this is a great place to start to get an understanding of how the spec works.
 On this page we will discuss what abilities you have, what they are used for within the specialisation, how they interact with each other and also with important cooldowns.
 If you already have experience with Restoration and are comfortable with it in the current expansion, it is recommended you skip this section and move on to the rest of the guide.

 If you are leveling a Restoration Druid, you will not have access to every single ability on this page, nor will they have all the effects.
 However, our leveling guide will offer you a way to learn the spec as you go.